How to get a wheelchair

 The Motability Scheme can help you hire or buy an electric wheelchair.

-If you’re on benefits, you may be able to lease a chair using the mobility component of your benefit.
+If you receive benefits, you may be able to lease a chair using the mobility component of your benefit.

 Where to try and buy wheelchairs